615742673/Sentiment-Prediction-from-twitter-sentiment-classifier-/README.md

 # Sentiment-Prediction-from-twitter-sentiment-classifier-
+# Instruction
+The report.pdf is a 2,000-word research report.
+These four pkl files are the original data used for the research.
+The ipynb file is the code part in this research.
+To open this ipynb file, you can download Anaconda and upload all files in this page to the Jupyter Notebook.
 # Part1
 The code in part1 is to read four embed pickle file and save them as dataframe data structures.This part of work is making preparation for the training part.